XSLT

 #Extensibility

-XSLT stylesheets rarely exist in isolation.
+XSLT stylesheets rarely run in isolation.
 Real transforms need domain-specific logic, access to external data, and integration with the host application.
-XSLT's extensibility model provides multiple mechanisms for this: user-defined functions, packages, extension functions registered from the host environment, and import/include hierarchies.
+The extensibility model provides several mechanisms for this: user-defined functions, packages, language-level extension functions and instructions, and import/include hierarchies.
+On the .NET side, PhoenixmlDb exposes a transform-hosting API.
+Load a stylesheet, pass in parameters, run the transform, and read back the results, including secondary result documents.

 #Contents